19hours/sg-statutes/Acts/Income Tax Act.md

 (a) in relation to an individual, means an individual who is not resident in Singapore;

-(b) in relation to a company, means a company which is not resident in Singapore and —

-(i) in the case of a company with not more than 50 shareholders, all of its issued shares are beneficially owned, directly or indirectly, by persons who are not citizens of Singapore and not resident in Singapore; and

-(ii) in the case of a company with more than 50 shareholders, not less than 80% of the total number of its issued shares are beneficially owned, directly or indirectly, by persons who are not citizens of Singapore and not resident in Singapore; and
+(b) in relation to a company, means a company which is neither resident in Singapore nor carrying on business through a permanent establishment in Singapore, and not less than 80% of the total number of the issued shares of which are beneficially owned, directly or indirectly, by persons who are not citizens of Singapore and not resident in Singapore; and

+[Act 37 of 2014 wef 30/05/2014]

 (c) in relation to a trust fund, means a trust fund where at least 80% of the value of the fund is beneficially held, directly or indirectly, by foreign investors referred to in paragraph (a) or (b) and, unless waived by the Minister or such person as he may appoint, where —

 (i) the fund is created outside Singapore; and

-(ii) the trustees of the fund are neither citizens of Singapore nor resident in Singapore;
+(ii) the trustees of the fund are neither citizens of Singapore nor resident in Singapore, nor do they carry out duties as such trustees through a permanent establishment in Singapore;

+[Act 37 of 2014 wef 30/05/2014]

 “qualifying debt securities” has the same meaning as in section 13(16);